 - Lab tests, including complete blood cell counts and liver function, may be performed while you take Isentress.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Isentress should be used with extreme caution in CHILDREN younger than 2 years old and in those who weigh less than 22 pounds (10 kilograms); safety and effectiveness in these children have not been confirmed.
+- Isentress should be used with extreme caution in CHILDREN younger than 4 weeks old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Isentress while you are pregnant.
 It is not known if Isentress is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or Isentress to the baby.